AI Integration / Workflow May 12, 2026

-AI Patch Note Drafting for Indie Teams in 2026 - A Human-Review Workflow That Speeds Release Comms Without Invented Claims
+Human-Gated AI Patch Notes for Indie Teams - A Two-Pass Verification Workflow Without Invented Fixes (2026 Refresh)

-If your patch process is also tied to launch-week operations and rollback readiness, these pages pair well:
+If your patch process is also tied to launch-week operations, cadence selection, weekly operating cadence, EU distribution, or rollback readiness, these pages pair well:

 Why AI patch note drafting fails in small teams